 Radiation Therapy for Hodgkin Lymphoma in Children

-At NYU Langone, our doctors sometimes recommend radiation therapy for children with advanced Hodgkin lymphoma or for those whose cancer does not respond well to chemotherapy.
+Doctors at Hassenfeld Children's Hosptial of New York at NYU Langone sometimes recommend radiation therapy for children with advanced Hodgkin lymphoma or for those whose cancer does not respond well to chemotherapy.
 During radiation therapy, energy beams penetrate the skin, destroying cancer cells.
 It is delivered externally from a machine that directs radiation toward the cancer cells.
 Our radiation oncologists use the lowest possible doses to lessen its effects on nearby healthy tissues or organs.

 During radiation therapy, your child lies on a table that slides into a machine.
 Your child may be fitted with a plastic body cast to keep him or her in the same position during each treatment.
 Small tattoos may be added to the skin to help the technician position the machine.